micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 ## Forwardability

-The forwardability is a state of pawn on square or a Pair, determined per roll of dice.
-This heavily affects the dynamic of Ludo by such as moving a pawn, splitting a pair, or preventing one from entering its destination.
+The forwardability is the state of pawn on square or a Pair, determined upon a roll of dice.
+This heavily affects the dynamic of Ludo by such as moving a pawn, splitting a Pair, or preventing one from entering its destination.

-The majority of the rules is explained in terms of forwardability.
+In other words, the majority of the rules is explained in terms of forwardability and understanding the driving force of Ludo is important to fully appreciate the game of 1500-year history.

 The forwardability is defined by following: